constup/php-text-processing/doc/General/methods/matchPatternWithPrefixes.md

 ## Description

-Runs through `source` and searches for all substrings which match the `pattern` and has one or more optional `prefixes`.
+Runs through `source` and searches for all substrings which match the `pattern` and has none, one or more optional `prefixes`.

 ## Parameters